First Time Renting or Buying

 course your winter home is just as important.
 This is even more

-communities into a strange place and maybe even find big cities a
+into a strange place and maybe even find big cities a little scary.

-The comfort of knowing there is an emphasis on security helps you
+comfort of knowing there is an emphasis on security helps you to

 The Park 'Paper'

-describing park news, events and activities.
-Usually done by
+park news, events and activities.
+Usually done by resident volunteers.

 Getting a copy(s) of these journals can contribute to your

-place the copies of the park paper on their websites.
-Worth
+the copies of the park paper on their websites.
+Worth checking.

 Watch out for the Rules!